joejoe909/ResponsivePortfolio/README.md

 # ResponsivePortfolio
-This is my Responsive Layout useing HTML, CSS and Bootstrap.
+Welcome to my portfolio template.
+It's a simple Web page with HTML and CSS with BootStrap and jquery to provide a good starting point to build something more advanced.